bbasumatary/using-cognite-python-sdk/README.md

 git clone https://github.com/cognitedata/using-cognite-python-sdk.git
 ```

 2. Install the required packages by opening up the terminal on your machine and running the following command

 ```
-pip install cognite-sdk msal pandas
+pip install "cognite-sdk[pandas]"
 ```

 For more advanced users, you can also use [poetry](https://python-poetry.org/) to manage your Python virtual environment.
 If you would like to use this tool, please follow the steps detailed in the next section.